-There are about 8 different hiking trails in the Cañon: The Columbine, Mt Cutler (and from that trail, you can also head to Muscoco Moutain), Silver Cascade, Saint Mary’s Falls, The Chutes, Seven Bridges, Captain Jacks and the Stratton Open Space.
+There are many hiking and cycling trails in the Cañon: The Columbine, Mt Cutler, Muscoco Moutain, Saint Mary’s Falls, Seven Bridges, and the Stratton Open Space are just a few of the trails.
 So take your pick and have a nice morning or day hike, just about anytime of the year.
 While the visitors centers are open only part of the year, the Cañon and the hiking trails are usually open year round.

-Whether you live in the Colorado Springs area, or surrounding areas or you are visiting the area, check out North Cheyenne Cañon and Helen Hunt Falls.
+Whether you live in the Colorado Springs area, or you are visiting the area, check out North Cheyenne Cañon and Helen Hunt Falls.
 You will get a nice taste of Rocky Mountain air and the refreshment that comes from nature, without having to venture far from Colorado Springs.